-This problem occurs exclusively in girls and carries an incidence of approximately 1 in 20,000.
-Occasionally, this diagnosis may be considered when a combination of abnormalities of the bladder and vagina are detected antenatally, but most often it is diagnosed during the immediate newborn period due to discovery of a single perineal opening.
+This problem occurs exclusively in females and carries an incidence of approximately 1 in 20,000.
+Occasionally, this diagnosis may be considered when a combination of abnormalities of the bladder and vagina are detected antenatally, but most often it is diagnosed during the immediate newborn period due to the discovery of a single perineal opening.

 What Is the Cause of Cloacal Abnormalities?